 Once the vision has been finalized, it needs to be transparent so that colleagues can see exactly how they are impacting progress.
 A big part of transparency means having the technology and systems in place so that those in execution roles are able to align to high-level strategy in their day-to-day work.
 Through Helena’s Master Class, we learned that having this kind of alignment can also drive efficiencies throughout the organization.

-At National Instruments, once leadership developed a cohesive cross-departmental strategy, they needed to quickly and effectively communicate that strategy to marketing teams in multiple countries.
+At NI, once leadership developed a cohesive cross-departmental strategy, they needed to quickly and effectively communicate that strategy to marketing teams in multiple countries.
 Rather than keeping strategic roles at a country-specific level, these roles were regionalized, and centralized to corporate in some cases.
 This gave global responsibility and visibility to a handful of individuals who could then guide country-specific roles against one cohesive, overall vision.

 KEY LEARNING: Globally disparate teams must have access to the overall strategic marketing plan, with an understanding of how they fit into the big picture so they can take ownership of objectives.
 Having the right systems in place will ensure each team understands their country-specific goals as they relate to the cohesive corporate plan so they can be truly accountable for their portion of the go-to-market plan.